 - For note taking support, students can stop, start, and create accurate notes;

 - For Deaf and hard of hearing students, verbatim transcripts can be made from the recorded content;

 - Students with chronic illnesses or other challenging life circumstances during this unprecedented time can still “attend” your class even if they cannot attend “live” (please note that faculty can view who has watched the recordings and calculate “attendance” based on watching the recordings).

-- Please use the Blackboard Ally tool!
+- Please use the Blackboard Ally tool provided by Do-IT!
 Ally is accessed inside Blackboard and enables instructors to see if their posted digital course materials are accessible.

 - Blackboard as an LMS platform is accessible, BUT the content we put into it, such as documents, files, videos, links, etc. may not be accessible, i.e. a video may not have captions or an image has no description.

 - What is Ally and how do I use it?
 Do-IT has you covered, see the Help wiki:

-- If you are creating your own videos for course instruction, you can utilize Do-IT supported Panopto which can create captions (see https://wiki.umbc.edu/display/faq/Panopto).
+- If you are creating your own videos for course instruction, you can utilize Do-IT supported Panopto which can auto-create captions (see https://wiki.umbc.edu/display/faq/Panopto).

 - Please note that captions/subtitles help all students, particularly if the environment they are currently in has poor audio quality or noise distractions.